Posted on Leave a comment

 The Orthopedic Foundation for Animals (OFA) is a nonprofit organization founded in 1966 with a specific mission: to reduce the prevalence of inherited disease in companion animals through research, education, and open health databases.
 Their registry is the gold standard for canine health evaluation in the United States.

+For American Akitas specifically, OFA testing matters more than it does for many other breeds.
 American Akitas are a large, heavy-boned working breed that grows rapidly and carries significant weight on their joints throughout their lives.
 According to OFA data, nearly one in four Akitas evaluated for hip dysplasia show evidence of the condition.
 That is a 24-plus percent rate in a breed where hip replacement surgery runs between $5,000 and $7,000 per hip.
 Elbow dysplasia affects roughly 15 percent of evaluated dogs.
 Autoimmune thyroid disease is common.
 Inherited eye conditions occur with enough frequency that annual ophthalmology screening is considered essential by responsible breeders.

 None of these conditions are visible to the naked eye in a healthy-looking puppy.
 A dog can look and move perfectly normally at 8 weeks old and develop debilitating hip dysplasia by age two.
 The only way to know whether a puppy’s parents carry these risks is through documented, third-party health evaluations completed before those breeding dogs are ever paired.